Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/spells/wither-and-bloom-scc.md

 aliases: ["Wither and Bloom"]
 SourceType: "Spell"
 NoteIcon: spell
-BookSource: Strixhaven: A Curriculum of Chaos p.
-38
+BookSource: "Strixhaven: A Curriculum of Chaos p.
+38"
 ---
 # Wither and Bloom
 *2nd-level, Necromancy*